 English at KS3

 The English curriculum for Years 7 to 9 at the Langton is varied, academically challenging and pupil-focused: we want each boy to fulfil his potential, and to guide him in such a way that he makes measurable gains across the key specialisms of reading, writing, and speaking and listening.
-We aim to stretch the most able and support those who need more direction; differentiating chiefly by outcome.
+Our chief aim is to help each boy to ‘find his own voice’ – and this has been adopted as the mission statement, so to speak, of our department.
+We aim to stretch the most able and support those who need more direction; differentiating chiefly by outcome although we also offer more focused literacy support and intervention through our colleagues in the Faculty for Support and Guidance (BASE).
 All boys receive SMART targets as part of their teacher’s feedback on their written work and the department sees marking and assessment as a ‘two-way street’: a dialogue between pupil and teacher which outlines achievement and encourages progress.

 The course followed by our KS3 cohort includes mandatory Shakespeare, pre- and post-1914 fiction, non-fiction, poetry, critical thinking and modern drama.
 We also teach spelling, punctuation and grammar and expect our pupils to understand how the English language works.
 Speaking and listening work is embedded across the curriculum and is assessed periodically: activities range from solo presentations and paired work to group debates and hot seating.

 Reading is an important part of the life of the department, and we aim to foster a love of the written word and to encourage reading for pleasure.
-Pupils in Years 7 and 8 have timetabled library lessons, and pupils in Year 9 will use the library in support of their class work in English.
+Pupils in Years 7 to 9 have timetabled library lessons, which support but also extend the work undertaken in English lessons.
 Reading lists are available from the school librarian and individual English teachers are of course on hand to direct boys in their choice of texts and to talk to them about their private reading.

 In terms of boosting and monitoring academic attainment, we stream pupils in Years 8 and 9, whilst Year 7 students are not placed in sets – although we do keep a close eye on pupil performance via regular formal assessments, which are taken across the year.